Hinda Wausau: Stardom

 In 1928 Wausau and Corio each headed their own shows on the Mutual circuit: Wausau had "The Hindu Belles," and Corio had "The Girls in Blue."
-They each toured for years.
+Emphasizing the "tease" rather the "strip," they each toured for years and were burlesque's biggest draws.
+Wausau did not dance in the strictest sense, but walked provocatively across the stage, sang, posed, gyrated, and talked to her audience as she disrobed.

 In 1932 Wausau became the first burlesque dancer to perform at the Publix Theater, a Paramount Studios house, in Minneapolis.
 She briefly returned to burlesque where Variety noted, "...she stands out in burlesk as the one gal who can satisfy a mob without getting down to the last ribbon.
 More than ever she's insisting on keeping her clothes on."
 She was signed by Billy Rose for his revue which showcased Eleanor Powell and Hal Le Roy.
 Premiering in late July 1932, Wausau was described by Rose as "the best cooch dancer since Gilda Gray first startled the public."

 In the early 1930s Wausau appeared in Minsky's burlesque shows, the Chicago World's Fair, and nightclubs, including Billy Rose's Casino de Paree and Leon & Eddie's.
 She frequently performed to sell-out burlesque crowds in Minneapolis and at the Gayety in Washington, D.C. throughout the decade.
 Ahead of a 1939 appearance at the Gayety, the Washington D.C.
-Evening Star gushed, "All is happy and gay upon Ninth Street, for Hinda Wassau has come to town again.
+Evening Star gushed, "All is happy and gay upon Ninth Street, for Hinda Wassau [sic] has come to town again.
 So for a week now the Gayety will be packed to its revered rafters by the citizens who would look upon Hinda, the inimitable; Wassau, the one and only.
 She is magnificent, this girl; there is no getting around the fact.
 For the record it might be again noted that she is still wild as ever and unrestrained; in fact, probably the least restrained of anybody in her business, which may or may not be saying a lot.
 Anyhow you practically have to see Hinda Wassau before your education is complete, and here she is."

 Ann Corio once described Wausau's act: "Hinda was the first stripper to expose the bosom.
-She wore a negligee — sheer top — the waist to the floor made of chiffon petals.
-She'd tease with the negligee — put it on backwards so the outline of her bosom was even more clearly seen through the material.
+She wore a negligee – sheer top – the waist to the floor made of chiffon petals.
+She'd tease with the negligee – put it on backwards so the outline of her bosom was even more clearly seen through the material.
 This was even sexier than exposing herself completely, as any striptease star can tell you.
-At the finish of her act she'd give the boys a quick flash — that ultimate revelation of the bosom in an instant which leaves the audience wondering if it was a dream."
+At the finish of her act she'd give the boys a quick flash – that ultimate revelation of the bosom in an instant which leaves the audience wondering if it was a dream."